Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 ### Area 7a: Archive Stage
 > [!recite|clean no-t]
 >	A broad, quiet room.
-There are heavy metal doors on the western wall and a sphinx statue in the northwest corner.
+There are heavy metal doors on the western wall and a [[Sphinx Statue]] in the northwest corner.
 The archive stage is used to unpack archived items for display and occasional cleaning.
-There is a sphinx statue in the northwest corner.
+There is a [[Sphinx Statue]] in the northwest corner.
 >^Area7a

 - The double doors on the western wall are sealed with an arcane lock spell.
 This raises the difficulty to pick the lock with thieves' tools from DC 15 to DC 25.
 The door has AC 20 and 50HP.